Shillington College

 Put everything in writing

-To be absolutely sure that your client respects your payment terms, put everything in writing before work commences.
+To be sure that your client respects your payment terms, put everything in writing before work commences.
 Contracts offer that added protection and can be referred back to at any time.
 They also give you that extra weight if things should turn ugly.

 Send statements